Does the People’s Pervert really need another intro?

 John Waters performs “This Filthy World” at the Byrd Theatre on Friday, Oct.
 16 at 9:30 p.m.
 The film “Cry-Baby” will be shown at midnight.
 Tickets are sold out.
 The event is presented by Chop Suey Books, Video Fan and Bandito's with proceeds going to the Byrd and WRIR-FM 97.3 Richmond Independent Radio.

-Editor's note: Original version of this piece said Waters was with Crispin Glover after his Richmond appearance; his office clarified that was in Baltimore.
+Editor's note: The original version of this piece said Waters was with Crispin Glover after his Richmond appearance; his office clarified that happened in Baltimore after Glover's appearance there.